sigetg/sigetg/README.md

 ### Hi there 👋
-- Working @ CTVBuyer as Lead Software Engineer
+- Leading development of the CTVDashboard @ CTVBuyer.
 - Currently developing the CTVDashboard in Node.js/React, but also work in Rust, C, Java, Python, Swift, and Ruby (rails).

 <!--